 Residents who participate in psychotherapy learn about the emotions and behaviors behind their illness.
 Through targeted, therapist-led mental health treatment, individuals learn how to solve or improve the problem.
 For instance, addressing issues such as divorce or job loss give the person a chance to regain a sense of control.

-During our mental health programs, residents learn healthy coping skills and problem-solving techniques for daily life issues throughout treatment.
+During our mental health services, residents learn healthy coping skills and problem-solving techniques for daily life issues throughout treatment.
 Removing all obstacles to growth opens a new path of living.

 Types of Psychotherapy